 - This course is designed as a self paced distance learning programme.
 All contact with the Independent Certificate Manager will be via email.
 One to one mentoring, in person or via telephone, can be made available at a cost of $150 plus gst per hour of part thereof.

 - To maintain the integrity of the Certificate it will only be awarded to those who are able to demonstrate their competence through a series of assessment tasks.
 NZSA will provide all reasonable assistance to learners through written feedback on assessments; but if a learner, who has been given the opportunity to resit the assessments, in the opinion of the Independent Certificate Manager, is unable to meet the required standards their enrolment in the programme will be terminated and no refund applies.
 Leaners affected by this may appeal that decision to the CEO of the New Zealand Security Association

 The Security Consultant course comprises of 3 modules and 5 assessment tasks.

 Assessments (2): Level 1 operational Requirement and Level 2 Operational Requirements

 The steps from here are:

-- Complete the attached enrolment form and return it to email@example.com
+- Click Here for the enrolment form, complete it and return it to email@example.com

 - You will then be sent an invoice for; $300 per person for NZSA members, and $350 per person for non-members (gst inc).
 You will need to advise us if you are claiming the member discount.

-- When payment is received you will be issued with a log in for the online learning
+- When payment is received you will be issued with training materials for the modules via email.

-- Complete the online study, and send assessments for marking
+- Complete the study, and send assessments for marking

 - Successful completion will generate your Certificate of Competency, which is accepted by PSPLA as evidence.
 These will be individually numbered and we will maintain a database for PSPLA checks.